polart/katemas.me/src/pages/your-journey.md

 70-min calls
 Text access to me; session notes or recordings upon request

-### One-off session
+## One-off session

 This offering is perfect for one-off requests such as resolving urgent challenges, identifying and leveraging key resources, preparing for an important talk/interview or developing a clear action plan for your next steps.

 For long-term goals and sustained progress, I recommend considering my 3- or 6-month coaching packages, which provide a more comprehensive approach.

-##### **My clients choose this session to:**
+##### My clients choose this session to:

-- **Resolve Immediate Challenges:** Whether you're facing a personal or professional crisis, this session provides focused support to navigate urgent challenges and find solutions.
+- Resolve Immediate Challenges: Whether you're facing a personal or professional crisis, this session provides focused support to navigate urgent challenges and find solutions.
-- **Explore New Resources:** If you’re looking to discover new tools, strategies, or resources to tackle specific goals or obstacles, this session will help you identify and leverage what’s available.
+- Explore New Resources: If you’re looking to discover new tools, strategies, or resources to tackle specific goals or obstacles, this session will help you identify and leverage what’s available.
-- **Develop a Clear Action Plan:** If you need guidance on how to move forward with a project or a new initiative, we’ll create a concrete, actionable plan with clear steps and timelines.
+- Develop a Clear Action Plan: If you need guidance on how to move forward with a project or a new initiative, we’ll create a concrete, actionable plan with clear steps and timelines.
-- **Strategic Decision-Making:** When faced with an important decision, this session helps you weigh your options and make strategic choices aligned with your long-term vision.
+- Strategic Decision-Making: When faced with an important decision, this session helps you weigh your options and make strategic choices aligned with your long-term vision.

+##### One-off session details:
 1 session
 Duration: 70-min call
 Investment: €120